kiel-ashram/dak-team/README.md

 ## DAK

-the DAK project is a first time project from 3 developers- Diego, Angela, and Kiel.
+the DAK project is a first time project from 4 developers- Diego, Angela, Kiel and Shahab.

 USER STORIES